herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 The number of dice to use will be listed on the spell action within the unit profile under 'Attack'

-In order to “Hit” your target, you roll a number of d6 equal to the Attack value and those that land at or above the attackers "Accurancy” value are considered hits.
+In order to “Hit” your target, you roll a number of d6 equal to the Attack value of the weapon and those that land at or above the attackers "Accurancy” value are considered hits.

 Example: Player 1 is using a Mage Unit to cast a Fireball.
 The Mage Units Accuracy is 3+ and the Fireball spell is 4 Attacks.
 This means Player 1 would roll 4d6 and any that land at or above a three are considered to have hit the defending unit.

-### Injuring
-Each "Hit" roll is followed by injury rolls to determine how many of those hits actually injure the unit.

-For every die that counts as a hit, roll it and if you land at or above the spells "Power" value it counts as an injury to the defending unit.

-Example: The Mage Unit in the above example rolled 4d6 to hit.
-Assuming two of those four attack die landed above a three, Player 1 would then roll the two successes again to determine injury towards the defending unit.
-Fireball has a Power value of 2+.
-This means that if any of the two die rolled are a two or above, then the defending unit counts as risking two injuries.

 ### Defense Rolls
-Once an attack is considered to risk injury, the defending unit may usually attempt to use their defense to ignore the injury; denoting their natural toughness or magical protections against attacks.
+Once an attack is considered a hit, the defending unit may usually attempt to use their defense to ignore the injury; denoting their natural toughness or magical protections against attacks.

-When applicable, a Defense Roll is taken against any injury to ignore it.

-Each unit has a Defense value within its profile and rolling at or above the defense value succeeds in defending against the roll.
+Each unit has a Defense value within its profile and rolling at or above the defense value succeeds in defending against a hit.

-Some Spells and Attacks have a Penetration value, this denotes a change in the difficulty of the Defense roll.
+Some Attacks have a Penetration value which denotes a modifier to the Defense roll, usually a negative.

-A Spell with Penetration +2 would mean the Defense roll must be at or above the Defense + Penetration (2) value.
+A Spell with Penetration -2 would mean the value of the die for a Defense roll if modifiers by -2.
+Player 2 rolling a 2 on the die would mean the Defense Roll result is actually a 4.

 Example: The Mage Unit cast Fireball and has 2 hits.
 Of those two hits, both d6 were 2's so there are two injuries for the defending unit to save against.
 Player B then takes the two die and rolls a Defense Roll per injury.
 The Defending unit has a Defense of 2+, which means normally Player B would be able to succeed on a two or above to ignore the injury.
 However, Fireball has a +2 Penetration, which means Player B must roll at or above a 4 for each injury to save against it.